Roboto-Automo/FullStack-Student-Database/README.md

 	•	Delete Student: Endpoint to delete a student record.<br>
 Each of these endpoints should be RESTful and accept appropriate HTTP methods (POST, GET, PUT/PATCH, DELETE) and respond with JSON data.<br>

+# Tech stack
+The app was built using React on the front end and Node.js and Express.js for the backend.
+Deployment is via Heroku using a Dyno server to host the Express backend.

  # To Run

+ View the deployed app at: https://student-fullstack-database-80eca1a4984e.herokuapp.com

  Clone repo <br>
 cd into /studentservices and run ```npm i``` <br>